 Postage meters and PC Postage products are collectively identified as “postage evidencing systems.”
 A postage evidencing system is a device or system of components a customer uses to print evidence that postage required for mailing has been paid.
-Postage evidencing systems print indicia, such as meter imprints or information-based indicia (IBI), to indicate postage payment.
-Mailers print indicia directly on a mailpiece or on a label that is affixed to a mailpiece.
-Mailers must place indicia in the upper-right corner of the mailpiece or label, according to 4.3.3.
+Postage evidencing systems print indicia such as information-based indicia (IBI) or intelligent mail indicia (IMI), to indicate postage payment.
+Customers print indicia directly on a mailpiece or on a label that is affixed to a mailpiece.
+Customers must place indicia in the upper-right corner of the mailpiece or label, according to 4.3.3.
 When used to apply postage to commercial mailings, the postage evidencing system indicia must bear the numerical value of postage.

 4.1.2 Product Categories

 Product categories include postage meters and PC Postage products.
-Additional information on product categories and authorized providers is available online at www.usps.com/postagesolutions.
 The primary characteristics of postage meters and PC Postage products are described below.

 a.
 Postage meters are devices that allow download, storage, and accounting of postage in the device.
-Meters print indicia that may be IBI or non-IBI, to indicate postage payment.
+Meters print indicia that may be IBI or IMI, to indicate postage payment and are digitally generated indicia that include a two-dimensional barcode.
 IBI are digitally generated indicia that include a two-dimensional barcode.
 Postage meters are available only through authorized providers.
 Meters may only be leased or rented and may not be sold or resold.
 Some components of metering systems may be purchased as authorized by the USPS.

 b.
-PC Postage products allow mailers to purchase and print postage with Information-Based Indicia (IBI) directly onto mailpieces, shipping labels, and USPS-approved customized labels.
+PC Postage products allow customers to purchase and print postage with IBI or IMI indicia directly onto mailpieces, shipping labels, and USPS-approved customized labels.

 c.
-Click-N-Ship and USPS-approved commercial providers offer PC Postage products for mailers through subscription service agreements.
+USPS-approved commercial providers offer PC Postage products for customers through subscription service agreements.